ZsoltMolnarrr/ProjectileDamage/README.md

 ```java
 ((IProjectileWeapon)bowInstance).setProjectileDamage(10);
 ```

+(Note: assigned damage value will be applied on the spawned arrow by this mod, no additional coding is required on your end.)

 3. (Optional) If your weapon releases arrows at a **non default velocity**, use the following to **compensate** the velocity and make the weapon perform the expected amount of damage.
 (Default velocity: bow: 3.0, crossbow: 3.15).

-Note: This will not change velocity of projectiles.
-You can also use this, to compensate damage of non-standard projectile types (such as canon ball).

 ```java
 ((IProjectileWeapon)bowInstance).setMaxProjectileVelocity(4.2);